 If you've just found a box of old family photos and want to make sure those memories can survive well into the digital age, the Epson Perfection V39 is one the best, easiest, and least expensive ways we've found to accomplish that feat.
 A small form factor that packs away easily when not in use, fairly simple operation, and nice touches like the ability to automatically recognize multiple photos being placed on the scanning bed and save them as separate files make this scanner great for photo digitization projects.
-Plus, you get all this for less than $100.
-If you're a long-time photographer with lots of old film negatives, you may prefer the higher resolution and film-scanning capabilities of the Epson Perfection V600, though it does cost quite a bit more at $230.
+Plus, you get all this for a very low price.
+If you're a long-time photographer with lots of old film negatives, you may prefer the higher resolution and film-scanning capabilities of the Epson Perfection V600, though it does cost quite a bit more.

 Epson Perfection V39 Review

 Pros: Excellent photo scan quality, easy setup, relatively inexpensive